sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 ## Things to do within the first week

 * HR will schedule a call with the employee and their buddy to clarify [onboarding goals](/guides/an-effective-onboarding-structure) and schedule the checkpoints
-* HR will schedule a quick call to introduce the company management to the employee, and viceversa
+* HR will schedule a quick call to introduce the company management to the employee and vice-versa
 * HR and the employee will schedule a brief talk where the employee will self-introduce to the company
-* <a name="facewall-shot"></a>Marketing will contact the employee to choose a facewall shot (this can be used as profile picture as well)
+* <a name="facewall-shot"></a>Marketing will contact the employee to choose a facewall shot (this can be used as a profile picture as well)

 ## Things to do one month after the onboarding